frederic-perez/AmE-dictionary/data/idioms.md

 __strike a (raw) nerve__
 __strike a chord__ :three: Trigger a feeling or memory, as in _That poem strikes a chord in all those touched by the Holocaust._ This term alludes to striking the strings or keys of a musical instrument.
 __strike off__
+__struck a nerve__
+__stuff (one’s) face__ _slang_ To eat a lot of food, especially quickly and in a short period of time. _Sorry, I’m not hungry for dinner—I really stuffed my face at the luncheon earlier._
 __stuff your face__ To eat a lot of food quickly.
+__stuffed to the gills__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is stuffed to the gills!_
+__suck up to (one)__ :dart: To seek the approval, attention, or support of others, especially superiors, through abject subservience, flattery, or fawning. _I’m not doing well at all in math this year, so it seems like sucking up to the teacher is my only hope for a good grade!_
-__suffice (it) to say__ :two::hammer:
+__suffice (it) to say__ :three::hammer:
+__sugar baby__ A young female or male who is financially pampered/cared for by a sugar daddy or sugar mama in exchange for companionship (i.e. sexual favors).
+__sugar daddy__
+__sugar mommy__
 __sugarcoat (something)__ To say, explain, or present something in a manner that is easier to accept, understand, cope with, or endure. _Don’t sugarcoat it for me, Doc—is my wife going to make it?_
-__sum up__ To give a brief and accurate summary, description, assessment, or representation of something; to summarize.
-A noun or pronoun can be used between “sum” and “up.” _To sum up, we need to reduce our expenditures and target new markets in order to grow._
+__sum up__ :two: To give a brief and accurate summary, description, assessment, or representation of something; to summarize.
+A noun or pronoun can be used between “sum” and “up.” _To sum up, we need to reduce our expenditures and target new markets in order to grow._ _Summing up, we can say that yadda yadda yadda._
 __Sunday best__ One’s very best clothes, as one would wear to a Sunday church service. _Rita wanders a highway in her Sunday best._
+__Sunday scaries__
+__sure as hell__ :two: (See _(as) sure as hell_.)
 __sure enough__ :three: As one might have expected; certainly. _Sure enough, that’s what happened._
 __surefire__ Certain to work, be effective, or have a particular outcome; foolproof.
 The term is sometimes hyphenated, and it is always used before a noun. _Coming in to work drunk is a surefire way to get yourself fired, Tom._ _We’ve developed a sure-fire method of teaching grammar to grade-schoolers in a way that they will not ignore or forget._ _A surefire tactic._
-__surprise, surprise__ :two: Said ironically of or in a situation in which something very predictable has happened.
+__surprise, surprise__ :three: Said ironically of or in a situation in which something very predictable has happened.
+__survival mode__
 __swear in__ To administer an oath to someone as part of the official process of taking public office.
 A noun or pronoun can be used between “swear” and “in.” _The current president was sworn in after his predecessor died of a sudden heart attack._
 __sweat bullets__ :two::dart: To suffer intense distress, anxiety, worry, or fear.
-__sweep (one) off (one’s) feet__ To charm one in such a way that they form an instant and strong romantic attraction, usually unexpectedly. _A: “Is Lucy still gushing about her new boyfriend?”
+__sweep (one) off (one’s) feet__ :two: To charm one in such a way that they form an instant and strong romantic attraction, usually unexpectedly. _A: “Is Lucy still gushing about her new boyfriend?”
 B: “Yeah, he must have really swept her off her feet._
-__sweet spot__ A particular point, area, or range where something will be most effective or beneficial. _The tension is in my shoulders.
+__sweet spot__ :five: A particular point, area, or range where something will be most effective or beneficial. _The tension is in my shoulders.
 Move your hands a little higher… there!
 That’s the sweet spot._
 __switch gears__ To quickly or abruptly change what one is doing or discussing. _With that out of the way, let’s switch gears and discuss our strategy for the third quarter._
 __sync up__ _Syncing up over coffee._
 __tag along__ :four: :dart: To accompany or closely follow someone or a group, perhaps when one is not part of the group or when one’s presence is not wanted. _I decided to tag along and see if they found anything interesting._ _Do you mind if my little brother tags along?
 My parents want him to get out of the house for a while._ _His old swing has tagged along._ _You want to tag along?_